rajesh-nitc/terraform-gcp-foundation/README.md

 - Project-level infra and cicd pipelines
 - Basic python app deployed in a private gke cluster in shared vpc env
 - Basic dataflow pipelines showing etl flow in shared vpc env
-- Set up onprem connectivity via cloud ha vpn and conduct basic tests
+- Set up onprem connectivity via cloud ha vpn in hub shared vpc and conduct basic tests

 ## Costs
 To get $0 bill on core foundation resources (0*):
-- Enable private dns zones on demand
+- Enable private dns zones on demand.
+Keep them disable if you are not doing any work with shared vpcs.
-- Don't enable container scanning api
+- Disable container scanning api if it is enabled
-- Don't use hierarchical firewall policies
+- Skip hierarchical firewall policies
-- Don't use kms
+- Skip kms
-- Limit/pause log sinks
+- Limit use of log sinks
 - Regular cleanup of artifact registry images in infra and cicd pipeline projects

+## Errata summary
+Overview of the delta between this repo and the official [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation)
+- This repo still use single terraform service account to deploy foundation resources while the official repo has migrated to stage level service accounts.
+Project level infra is deployed using project specific service account with least privilege.
+- Support only hub and spoke network typology
+- Terraform validator support is not implemented
+- No cloud source repos are created.
+Instead we use this Github repo as a monorepo and setup the cloudbuild triggers on respective folders
+- Hierarchical firewall policies are not implemented
+- Separate shared vpc for restricted apis is not implemented
+- vpc service controls are implemented in a dedicated repo (to be managed by security team)
+- Additional example foundations are included to show how official repo can be extended